RoyZhenLongLim/COMP4121/README.md

 antColonyScheduler.py
 ```

-You can run them using their corrosponding `main.py` files.
+You can run them using their corresponding `main.py` files.